Washington DC Monuments at night

 You will have plenty of light and should have plenty of company if you stay by the reflecting pool.

-The Lincoln Memorial is an awesome sight and a favorite of many.
+The Lincoln Memorial at night is an awesome sight and a favorite of many.
 Don’t be surprised if it seems crowded, even late at night.

 Korean War Memorial